 Trevor Shaw is an established composer, conductor and performer.
 He is a graduate of the University of North Texas music school, where he played trombone in the renowned One O'Clock Jazz Lab Band.
 Since graduating, Trevor has become heavily involved in the world of choral music.
 He has led choirs throughout the U.S., the U.K. and Ireland.
 His choral and instrumental works have also been performed by many church choirs, professional ensembles and collegiate choirs across the U.S., the U.K., South Korea and Australia.
 He is the principal conductor and co-founder of the Inversion Ensemble, an Austin-based choral group dedicated to performing new works by Texas composers.
 Trevor is also very active as a private music instructor, a singer and multi-instrumentalist, and maintains a widely-read music blog.
 He is co-owner and exclusive arranger of the professional a cappella company, Tinsel.
 His original compositions are published by See-A-Dot Music Publishing and Kagarice Brass Editions.

-Ms. Lina has been successfully touring Europe for 14 years as a lead singer and piano player since her graduation from Higher musical Pedagogical Institute.
+Ms. Lina has been successfully touring Europe for 14 years as a lead singer and piano player since her graduation from Higher Musical Pedagogical Institute.
 She has been performing on the Scandinavian stages of Norway, Denmark, Sweden, Finland, Germany, Austria, and her native country, Bulgaria.
-For the last year, she has been teaching children in the early childhood education field in local preschools, and is a proud mom of an almost 3 year old daughter.
+For the last year, she has been teaching children in the early childhood education field in local preschools, and is a proud mom of a 3 year old daughter.
 Ms. Lina provides fun, engaging KiddyKeys classes to preschools in the Austin area and private piano lessons in the Steiner Ranch area.

 Avery Rogers (KiddyKeys classes, private piano and voice lessons ages 3 - adult)

 Avery Lea Rogers is an Austin based singer, pianist, writer, composer, and actress.
 She graduated with a degree in Theatre in May 2016 from Southwestern University where she remained dedicated to music by taking many music classes including theory and vocal pedagogy, and was a member of the Southwestern University Chorale directed by Dr. Kenny Sheppard all four years.
 She began piano lessons at the age of 4 and began singing lessons at the age of 12.
 At Southwestern she took private classical voice lessons with Dr. Dana Zenobi and private classical piano lessons with Dr. Pam Rossman.
 Apart from being a classically trained singer, she has extensive experience in musical theatre/belt style and has been cast in many musicals such as Luisa in The Fantasticks, Louise in Gypsy, and Heidi in [title of show].
 She was a member of the Texas All-State Choir in 2012 and was a NATS Semi-finalist in Spring 2014.
 She is currently in the early stages of her personal project recording music and performing with her band.